muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 date: 2025-05-12
 ---

 I had my pretty simple note taking system until I came across [this X post](https://x.com/karpathy/status/1902503836067229803){:target="_blank"} by [Andrej Karpathy](https://x.com/karpathy){:target="_blank"}.
-In this post Karpathy talked about why [append-and-review note](https://karpathy.bearblog.dev/the-append-and-review-note/){:target="_blank"} is his preferred note taking system and most importantly, why it works for him.

 Karpathy is one of those people on X, whose posts I read religiously for whatever they have to say.
-In this post, he talked about his note taking process and why he chose it.
+In this post Karpathy talked about why [append-and-review note](https://karpathy.bearblog.dev/the-append-and-review-note/){:target="_blank"} is his preferred note taking system and more importantly, why it works for him.

 The selling point of this note taking system is, it's ridiculously simple.
 Things that are this simple can both work for or against you, depending on how you work.
 Unfortutenly it didn't work for me.